vilijur/acnl-translated/README.md

 ### Why is it taking so long for something to get done?
 I'm the only one working on this (as of now), as a hobby.
 It's for fun, and nothing more.
 Plus, basiaclly everything is self taught.
 Of couse, with one person working on changing all the text in a text heavy game like Animal Crossing: New Leaf, it's gonna take a while for things to get done.
 Not to mention, it also depends on my mood for that day (or if I've burnt myself out or not).

+### My question isn't answered here!
+If you have any questions that are not answered here, either drop me a Discord DM (vilijur#4481), Twitter DM ([@vilijur](https://twitter.com/vilijur)), or make a [new Issue](https://github.com/vilijur/acnl-translated/issues/new) with the `question` tag (You should also add `@vilijur` in your Issue so I can get to it a little bit quicker).
+Keep in mind that it may take a while for me to repsond, depening on how you choose to contact me.

 # Documentation
 I do plan to document the prosess so that others can do not just text hacks, but also ROM hacks for Animal Crossing: New Leaf.
-As of right now, that documentation doesn't exist.
+As of right now, that documentation doesn't exist at all in any way shape or form.

 # That's it
 You can get on with your day now. **:>**